boxheed/gradle-sweeney-plugin/README.md

 ```

 ## Gradle Version
-Similar to the JDK version but testing the Gradle version instead
+Similar to the JDK version but testing the Gradle version instead.
+By default this rule is evaluated immediately on parsing of the definition.
 ```
 sweeney {
     // tests whether gradle is 2.0 or above